 “[Our] opportunity lies in capturing more of the market, which is overwhelmingly vast green space,” said DailyPay CEO Kevin Coop.
 “Our track record of trust and investment from the world’s leading financial institutions validates our business model and path forward.”

-In a 2021 interview with the HCM Technology Report’s PeopleTech podcast, DailyPay Chief Innovation and Marketing Officer Jeanniey Walden described the company’s mission as “[creating] the next financial system by rewriting all of these invisible rules of money that have been created over the years.”
+In a 2021 interview with the HCM Technology Report’s PeopleTech podcast, DailyPay’s then-Chief Innovation and Marketing Officer Jeanniey Walden described the company’s mission as “[creating] the next financial system by rewriting all of these invisible rules of money that have been created over the years.”
 By that she meant practices like paying employees only on the 15th and 30th of each month, or processing off-cycle payments in a certain way or capturing and holding tips until the next pay period.

 Walden said she expected the company to eventually move beyond on-demand pay and into different areas that will help ensure that retailers and employees are having the best interaction that they can, for example, or that financial institutions and employees are having the best interaction that they can.